Plasmonic Nanoparticle-in-nanoslit Antenna as Independently Tunable Dual-Resonant Systems for Efficient Frequency Upconversion: Abstract

 \section{Abstract}

-Dual-band plasmonic nanoantennas, exhibiting two widely separated user-defined resonances, are fundamental building blocks for the investigation and optimization of plasmon-enhanced optical phenomena, including photoluminescence, Raman scattering, and various nonlinear effects such as harmonic generation or sum-frequency generation, parametric down-conversion, etc. The nanoparticle-on-slit (NPoS) or nanoparticle-in-groove (NPiG) is a recently proposed dual-band antenna with independently tunable resonances at mid-infrared and visible wavelengths.
-It was used to enhance the corresponding sum- and difference-frequency generation processes from optimally located molecules by an estimated $10^{13}$-fold.
-However, the theoretical understanding of such structures and their eigenmodes remains poor, hindering further optimization and limiting broader applications.
-Here, we explore a diverse range of nanocavity-like quasi-normal modes (QNMs) supported by NPoS structures, examining the contributions of both their near-field (i.e., giant photonic density of states) and far-field (i.e., spatial radiation patterns) characteristics to frequency upconversion.
-We identify methods for independently tuning the visible and mid-infrared resonances while conserving a good mode overlap in the near field, which is essential for efficient nonlinear processes.
-Moreover, through mode analysis, we unveil an experimentally unexplored fundamental resonance with greater field enhancement and much-improved mode overlap with the mid-infrared field, which could, in principle, further boost the mid-infrared upconversion efficiency by 5-fold compared to existing results.
+Dual-band plasmonic nanoantennas, exhibiting two widely separated user-defined resonances, are essential for studying and optimizing plasmon-enhanced optical phenomena, including photoluminescence, Raman scattering, and nonlinear effects such as harmonic and sum-frequency generation.
+The nanoparticle-on-slit (NPoS) or nanoparticle-in-groove (NPiG) antenna is a recently introduced dual-band structure with independently tunable resonances at mid-infrared and visible wavelengths.
+It has been used to enhance sum- and difference-frequency generation from optimally located molecules by an estimated $10^{13}$-fold.
+However, theoretical understanding of its eigenmodes remains limited, constraining further optimization and broader application.
+Here, we investigate the quasi-normal modes (QNMs) supported by NPoS structures, analyzing how both near-field (giant photonic density of states) and far-field (radiation pattern) characteristics influence upconversion.
+We identify tuning strategies to adjust visible and mid-infrared resonances independently while maintaining strong near-field mode overlap, which is key for nonlinear processes.
+Additionally, mode analysis reveals a previously unexplored resonance offering greater field enhancement and superior spatial mode overlap with the mid-infrared field, potentially improving upconversion efficiency fivefold compared with the existing results.
 This work helps to rationalize and optimize the enhancement of nonlinear effects across a wide spectral range using a flexible and experimentally attractive nanoplasmonic platform.